jhonascba/jhonascba/README.md

 Welcome to my GitHub profile👋

 - 🔭 I’m currently working at myOrg Tech
-- 🌱 I’m currently learning Spring-Boot/Angular
+- 🌱 I’m currently improving my Spring-Boot and Angular skills, and also learning a bit of data science
-- 👯 I’m looking to collaborate on fullstack projects
 - 💬 Ask me about anything you want
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: Studying is a hobby for me